Tim Holt: The Treasure of the Sierra Madre

 Holt was next borrowed by Warner Bros for the role for which he is probably best remembered — that of Bob Curtin to Humphrey Bogart's Fred C. Dobbs in John Huston's The Treasure of the Sierra Madre (1948), about two men who team up to prospect for gold, only to have greed tear apart their partnership.
 Holt's father also appeared in a small part.
-Tim Holt tended to be overshone in reviews by Bogart and Walter Huston, the latter winning an Oscar for Best Supporting Actor for his performance.
-However the Chicago Daily Tribune said he was very likeable".
-The Los Angeles Times said Holt "gives a rare and sincere impression of character in his performance."
+Tim Holt tended to be outshone in reviews by Bogart and Walter Huston, the latter winning an Oscar for Best Supporting Actor for his performance.
+However the Chicago Daily Tribune said he was "very likeable".
+The Los Angeles Times said Holt "gives a rare and sincere impression of character in his performance".

 According to the Los Angeles Times, Holt's casting in Madre impressed RKO studio chief Dore Schary who announced "expanding plans" for the actor, looking to cast him in films other than Westerns.
 He also promised a bigger budget for Holt's Westerns such as The Arizona Ranger (1948), which cast him opposite his father.
 However the films remained undistinguished: Guns of Hate (1948), Indian Agent (1948) and Gun Smugglers (1948).

 His most frequent director was Lesley Selander and his sidekick in more than 25 of these movies was Richard Martin.
 Martin played Chito Jose Gonzales Bustamente Rafferty, a character created by writer Jack Wagner for the 1943 film Bombardier and who had appeared in some Robert Mitchum westerns before being put into Tim Holt films.
 Stempel:

 The chemistry between Holt and Martin was immediate.
 Tim was entertained by Chito's constant pursuit of the ladies, which gave Holt a variety of reactions to play: amusement, surprise, slight irritation, bafflement at the hopelessness of Chito's attempted conquests.
 Unlike Hopalong Cassidy's young sidekick Lucky, who just mooned after girls, Chito was active, which was a lot more interesting to watch, especially with Tim's reactions.
 Chito was not just a lovesick fool, but he was also ready for action.
 As he explained his name, his mother was Spanish, and the Spanish is for loving, and his father was Irish, which is for fighting.
 Chito performed the crucial functions of a B western movie sidekick: he was somebody with whom the hero could discuss the plot, and he provided some comedy relief.
-In the 47-52 series, the comic relief is verbal rather than visual, and often a part of the story.
+In the 47–52 series, the comic relief is verbal rather than visual, and often a part of the story.
 The directors can shoot both Chito's flirting and Tim's reaction in one shot.
 Unlike other B westerns, such as those Holts with Cliff Edwards, the movie does not have to stop while the comic does his routine.
 It makes for much smoother flowing films.